arunkv1/GitChat/README.md

 # Features
 - Allows users to link a GitHub Repo to navigate via the CLI chat interface
 - Stores previous Repos for easy access and retrieval
-- Uses DeepLake Vector storage to segment code and documentation bypassing major Token Limit issues
+- Uses DeepLake Vector storage to segment code and documentation, bypassing major Token Limit issues

 # Problem and Motivation